ijust-repo/Judge93/docs/api_doc.md

 |JSON|YES (must be authenticated)|

 > **NOTE:**
->- If response status code is **200** then the file is accepted.
->- If response status code is **406**,the submission progress has encountered an error.
-Error type will be returned as response.
+>- If response status code is **200** then the file is whether accepted or the submission progress has encountered an error.
+Error type will be returned as response's status.
 >.
 ErrorTypes ==> Wrong Answer, Compile Error, Runtime Error, Restricted Function
+>- If the sender is not a team member, response status code will be **406** and you will have errors like "You are not a member of this team".
 >- If contest_id does not exist in data base response status code will be **406** and you will have errors like "Contest does not exist!".
 >- If team_id does not exist in data base response status code will be **406** and you will have errors like "Team does not exist!".
 >- If number is bigger than number of problems or it is lower than 1 the response status code will be **406** and you have errors like "Invalid problem number!".